-A report from the Chicago Tribune pointed out that those leaves can actually be a natural mulch for the soil in your yard.
+A report from the Chicago Tribune in 2018 pointed out that those leaves can actually be a natural mulch for the soil in your yard.
 As they explained: “In the woods, leaves cover the soil.
 They form a rich layer of decaying plant matter that insulates the roots of trees and other plants and provides them with nutrients as it decays.”
 You have to admit, it makes a lot of sense.
 In fact, most people don’t realize they’re tossing away free fertilizer for their yard that could mean a nice, patch-free lawn when spring comes back around.
 Plus, you won’t have to worry about giving yourself a backache while bending over with your rake to scrape away at all the leaves littered around.

 If you’re still determined to tidy up your yard, you might at least want to use some of those gathered-up leaves to insulate your winter plants and protect the roots of your trees.
 The barrier will help keep them nice and cozy during the cold weather, while also supplying them with nutrients to stay sturdy.
 But most importantly, you'll have one less chore to worry about this weekend.